Minor Crime Reveals Major Plot

 - In the 2003 Antwerp diamond heist, which is one of the largest at over $100 million, the criminals were largely caught thanks to littering when they made a rather unlucky choice of where to dump their trash and it was quickly found the next day by an annoyed resident.

 - Deliberately invoked by a woman in the IRS in order to nail Al Capone.
-They couldn't indict him for his mob's innumerable violations of the Prohibition laws, or its almost as numerous cases of blackmail, extortion or racketeering, because the local authorities had all been bought and no witness was willing to testify.
-So they hit him for what they could prove: he hadn't paid any tax on his tremendous income.
+They determined that it was going to be impossible to indict him for his mob's innumerable violations of the Prohibition laws, or their almost as numerous cases of blackmail, extortion or racketeering, because Capone had all of the local police in his pocket and no witness was willing to testify.
+So they hit him for what they could prove: income tax evasion.

 - In 2012, a chef at the Virginia Governor's Mansion was fired for stealing food from the mansion.
-The investigation into the small-time food theft ended up revealing a far more serious crime involving Governor Bob McDonnell accepting extremely expensive gifts in return for illegally using his office to market a dietary supplement.
-The chef ended up with two misdemeanor embezzlement charges, the Governor and his wife were convicted of a combined 19 felony charges relating to corruption and fraud.
+The investigation into this small time petty crime ended up revealing a far more serious crime involving Governor Bob McDonnell accepting extremely expensive gifts in return for illegally using his office to market a dietary supplement.
+The chef ended up with two misdemeanor embezzlement charges, McDonnell and his wife were convicted of a combined 19 felony charges relating to corruption and fraud.